-S Sp 5.5 g)

-restoration ecology and en۱

-conservation coa

-sustainability and resilience en

-This course will focus on how

-archaeologists collect and interpret data ario

-that can be used to address the questions

-that those disciplines - and others - ask bor

-about human-environment interactions en

-over the long term.
-That includes, but is not

-limited to, archaeological approaches to etc

-human-environment interactions and

-socioecological systems, integration of

-paleoenvironmental data in archaeological

-interpretation, and use of archaeological

-data as paleoenvironmental proxy.
+archaeology Archives Methods archaeology anthropology restoration ecology and Coastal and freshwater environments zooarchaeology conservation sustainability and resilience This course will focus on how coastal and marine environments geoarchaeology archaeologists collect and interpret data that can be used to address the questions arid environments archaeobotany/paleoethno botany that those disciplines - and others - ask about human-environment interactions boreal and tropical forest environments chronostratigraphy over the long term.
+That includes, but is not limited to, archaeological approaches to etc. aDNA/eDNA human-environment interactions and socioecological systems, integration of isotopic ecological proxies paleoenvironmental data in archaeological interpretation, and use of archaeological data as paleoenvironmental proxy. etc. Generating the data involved in any of these approaches requires identifying archives and applying methods.
+With that in mind, this course covers a mix of archives and methods summarized in the table below.
+Course Objectives In completing this course, students will: